-1. Objective
+1. OBJECTIVES

-The purpose of this policy is to set out the school's commitment to equal opportunities in employment and to avoiding unlawful discrimination in all aspects of employment including recruitment, promotion, opportunities for training, pay and benefits, discipline and dismissal, performance and selection for redundancy.
+The purpose of this policy is to set out the school's commitment to celebrating, valuing and promoting equal, diversity and inclusion in employment and to avoiding unlawful discrimination and eliminating unconscious bias in all aspects of employment including recruitment, promotion, opportunities for training, pay and benefits, discipline and dismissal, performance and selection for redundancy.

-This includes upholding its obligations under the Equality Act 2010 ("the Act") not to discriminate directly or indirectly in any of its activities against employees or applicants for employment on the grounds of the protected characteristics.
+This includes upholding its obligations under the Equality Act 2010 ("the Act") not to discriminate directly or indirectly in any of its activities against employees or applicants for employment on the grounds of the protected characteristics listed below or any other basis.

-- Age
+- Age;

-- Disability
+- Disability;

-- Gender re-assignment
+- Gender re-assignment;

-- Marriage and civil partnership
+- Marriage and civil partnership;

-- Pregnancy and maternity
+- Pregnancy and maternity;

-- Race (which includes ethnic origin, colour, nationality and ethnic or national origins)
+- Race (which includes ethnic origin, nationality and ethnic or national origins);

-- Religion or belief
+- · Religion or belief;

-- Sex
+- Sex; and

 - Sexual orientation

-It further includes fulfilling its Public Sector Equality Duty, in carrying out its functions, to have due regard to the need to:
+It further includes fulfilling its Public Sector Equality Duty (PSED), in carrying out its functions, to have due regard to the need to: